 It’s the only multi vitamin supplement for people 50+ that gives a choice of formulas: with vitamin K for its bone-building benefits and without vitamin K for those taking a blood-thinning medication (anticoagulant).

 It also has 100% of the RDA in biotin, a catalyst for energy production and the most expensive vitamin component of the B-complex.
 It’s scientifically balanced to support long-term colon, heart, eye and overall health and has a patented bio-absorption delivery.

 It’s the best multivitamin because it’s a comprehensive natural vitamin supplement and has 349 controlled tests for quality to guarantee purity and potency.

-Arthritis-Relief-Naturally was created to help people with arthritis symptoms and related disorders to learn about natural answers to help them lead a healthier life.
+Arthritis-Relief-Naturally was created to help people with arthritis pain and related disorders to learn about natural remedies to help them lead a healthier life.
 A high-quality multi vitamin supplement can help your immune system and is beneficial to overall health.

-For a complete daily 6-tablet system (based on 12 clinical studies and a delivery system protected by 12 U.S. patents) born from the results of the landmark study that provides the best spectrum of vitamins, minerals, antioxidants, anti-aging phytonutrients, omega-3 fatty acids, and probiotics for a longer, healthier life, I also recommend this daily system
+Recommended Advanced Multivitamin Plus: Recently, the Shaklee Corporation created a complete daily 6-tablet system (based on 12 clinical studies and a delivery system protected by 12 U.S. patents) born from the results of the Landmark Study that provides the best spectrum of vitamins, minerals, antioxidants, anti-aging phytonutrients, omega-3 fatty acids, and probiotics for a longer, healthier life, I also recommend this remarkable advanced nutrition supplement.

 Disclaimer: Health statements on this vitamin supplements page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.